practicalwriter/owncloud_quickstart/index.md

 ## Installing and Configuring ownCloud Server

-This is a brief guide to installing ownCloud on a fresh installation of Ubuntu 18.04, the officially recommended environment for running ownCloud.
+This guide will focus on installing the ownCloud server on a fresh installation of Ubuntu 18.04, the officially recommended environment for running ownCloud.
 For alternative installation options, please refer to the [ownCloud Documentation](https://doc.owncloud.com/server/10.6/admin_manual/installation/index.html).

 ### Assumptions